OpenTermsArchive/engine/docs/doc-contributing-terms.md

-# Contributing documents
+# Contributing terms

-## Tracking new documents
+## Tracking new terms

-Tracking documents is done by _declaring_ them and the service they are associated with.
+Tracking terms is done by _declaring_ them and the service they are associated with.
 Such a declaration is achieved by editing JSON files in the [`declarations`](./declarations) folder.

-Before adding a new document, open the [`declarations`](./declarations) folder and check if the service you want to track documents for is already declared.
-If a JSON file with the name of the service is already present, you can jump straight to [declaring documents](#declaring-documents).
+Before adding a new terms, open the [`declarations`](./declarations) folder and check if the service you want to track terms for is already declared.
+If a JSON file with the name of the service is already present, you can jump straight to [declaring terms](#declaring-terms).
 Otherwise, keep reading!

 ### Declaring a new service